 The common recommendation that companies should have content for all stages of the marketing funnel, representing all search intents, would be ideal if they had unlimited SEO resources – such as an abundance of writers to produce content, a surplus of SEO strategists to select keywords and conduct SERP analysis, and an unlimited budget for link building.
 However, the reality is that no brand possesses such limitless resources.

-Even with the advent of AI-assisted writing, which can generate a vast amount of content quickly, this doesn’t change the fundamental constraint.
-While AI tools can churn out thousands of pieces, it doesn’t guarantee that they will all rank or meet the standards necessary to impress potential customers and drive conversions.
+Even with the rise of AI-assisted writing which can generate a high volume of content in minimal time is not going to change that base constraint.
+While the ability of AI tools to generate thousands of content is there, that will not mean all of the content will rank or meet the standards to impress your potential customers and drive conversions.

-Content quality is likely to be a crucial determinant, favouring pieces that display originality and specific personal expertise – attributes that Google has explicitly expressed a preference for and which necessitate human input.
+Content quality is likely to be a key determinant, favoring contents that demonstrate creativity and particular personal knowledge skills that Google has explicitly stated a preference for, and which require human intervention.

 Backlinks have been a well-known ranking factor in SEO for a long time.
 In a scenario where numerous sites produce comparable AI-generated content for the same keywords, backlinks will probably remain just as, if not more, significant.